-It was a beautiful sunny day, and great to see so much cherry blossom still in bloom.
-The trees in Tokyo and Kyoto had, for the most part, long since faded.
-Better still: the castle recently underwent a six year restoration programme and so, with the scaffolding now completely gone, we were lucky enough to see The White Heron in all its splendour.
+Tucking into our bento box of rice cakes, nori, tamagoyaki (sushi omelette) and raw mackerel, we set off on a day trip from Kyoto to Himeji.
+An easy train ride away, taking little over an hour on the Shinkansen.
+It was a beautiful sunny day, and great to see so much cherry blossom still in bloom – the trees in Tokyo and Kyoto having, for the most part, long since faded.
+Better still: the castle had recently undergone a six year restoration programme and so, with the scaffolding now completely cleared, we were lucky enough to see The White Heron in all her splendour.

 Now, despite what many guidebooks seem to say, Koko-en does not contain recreated samurai houses.
 Rather, meticulously recreated Edo-period gardens built atop the ruins of old samurai houses.
 Important difference.
 No need to be disappointed though: the gardens are really beautiful.
 The nine different spaces, spread over about three and half hectares of land, were built to commemorate the 100th anniversary of the city.
 The main Lord’s residence garden has a tea ceremony house, a pine tree garden, bamboo, koi pond, waterfall and flower garden.
 Very serene and peaceful.
 You’re also likely to spot herons, interesting insects (large beetles, caterpillars and the like), and – of course – plenty of selfie-taking humans.

 Our visit to Himeji only took half a day in total, but it’s worth including in your itinerary and makes for a really easy and interesting break from the city.
 Some people alternatively use it as a calling-off point on their journey between Kyoto and Hiroshima.
 Works well either way.

 Nice post, with some amazing pictures!